KeithZ117/gemini-translator-extension/README.md

 1.  **Initial Setup**:
     -   Click on the extension's icon in the Chrome toolbar to open the popup.
     -   Enter your Gemini API key.
     -   (Optional) Enter a specific Gemini Model name.
-If left blank, it defaults to `gemini-pro`.
+If left blank, it defaults to `gemini-2.5-flash-lite`.
     -   Click "Save Settings".

 2.  **Translating a Page**: